-The wellness-minded majority drove sales of natural, organic, and functional foods and beverages up 13% in 2020, blowing past analyst expectations of more moderate growth to produce $186 billion in revenue.
+The pandemic produced a tale of two consumers.
+Those who turned to alcohol and junk food and the 75% of consumers who sought healthier options.
+The wellness-minded majority drove sales of natural, organic, and functional foods and beverages up 13% in 2020.
+These number blew past analyst expectations of more moderate growth to produce $186 billion in revenue.

-Mast added that the future for natural and organic food and beverages remains bright as the United States begins its long climb out of quarantine.
+Mast added that the future for natural and organic food and beverages remains bright.

 “Nearly every organic food and beverage category did well in the United States last year, including dairy, which saw some headwinds over the last few years, but last year this category benefited from consumers stocking up on organic milk during the pandemic,” Mast added.